ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 x-filter
 ------------------------
-Filter allows an operation response to cleansed to only the most meaningful data.
-This is useful to reduce the size of the context window, or to prevent irrelevant information from being displayed or interpreted by the LLM.
+The filter refines an operation's response by extracting only the most meaningful data.
+This process is beneficial for reducing the size of the context window and preventing irrelevant information from being displayed or interpreted by the language model.

 Example: